 If You Value Rewards Highly/Have Really Good Cards

 I’d argue that there are some cards where it could be marginally worthwhile outright spending for a 2.85% fee:

-- The Blue Business® Plus Credit Card from American Express (review) offers 2x Membership Rewards points on the first $50,000 spent every calendar year
+- The Blue Business® Plus Credit Card from American Express (review) offers 2x Membership Rewards points on the first $50,000 spent every calendar year, after that 1x.

 - The Citi Double Cash® Card (review) is technically a cash back card, but in conjunction with a card earning ThankYou points, you could earn 2x ThankYou points per dollar spent

 Both of these cards let you generate transferable points for 1.43 cents each.
 While that’s not a slam dunk, it is below my valuation of 1.7 cents per point.

 If Plastiq Has A Further Promotion